avephill/hugo-site/content/project/data-legibility/index.md

 My work in this area focuses on building web tools that lower the technical barrier between people and biodeversity data.
 Some projects use LLMs to enable plain-language queries, while others take a more traditional dashboard approach.
 What ties them together is a commitment to meeting users where they are and designing around the questions they actually want to ask.

 Current projects include:
-1. An LLM-powered web tool that lets urban planners and city agencies ask plain-language questions of biodiversity data across sources like GBIF, OpenStreetMap, and US Census data.
-This project uses open-weight language models and a custom Model Context Protocol (MCP) server, and is being piloted with the ReImagine SF coalition.
+1. An LLM-powered web tool that lets urban planners and city agencies ask natural-language questions of biodiversity and environmental data across sources like GBIF, OpenStreetMap, and US Census data.
+This project uses open-weight language models and a custom Model Context Protocol (MCP) server, and is being piloted with the [Reimagining SF coalition](https://reimaginingsf.org/).
 2. A fire followers dashboard built in collaboration with the California Native Plant Society, which turns data from their Fire Followers iNaturalist campaign into an interactive exploratory tool.

 ## Related Apps